-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic That activities.
+The EU Taxonomy is a classification system laid down in Regulation 2020/852, (EU) establishing a list of environmentally sustainable economic That activities.
 Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Does this financial product have a sustainable investment objective? • Yes No X No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that are considered environmentally sustainable under the EU Taxonomy in economic activities that are not considered environmentally sustainable under the EU taxonomy It promotes Environmental/Se characteristics and while it do its objective a sustainable inventable inventable a minimum of 20% of sustainvestments having an environmental objective that are environmentally sustainable Taxonomy having an environmental objective with a social objective es not have as estment, it will stainable ojective in e considered e under the EU ojective in not qualify as It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics make sustainable investments
+Does this financial product have a sustainable investment objective? •• Yes ● ○ 🗶 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that are considered environmentally sustainable under the EU taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum of 20% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy having an environmental objective in economic activities that are not considered environmentally sustainable under the EU taxonomy with a social goal It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments